Christine Carpenter, PSY.D., Founder

 Completion Therapy (CP) is another experience-based model in which I have been trained at a beginner level.
 CP is an treatment model that strives to complete deep, unresolved emotional experiences in an intensive format where a client may spend a few hours at a time on a particular issue.

 In order to continue learning and growing as a therapist, I regularly invest in training and conferences that I believe will benefit my clients’ work.
 I have sought additional training or independently studied topics such as attachment, trauma, group therapy, EMDR, Sensorimotor Psychotherapy, Completion Therapy, eating disorders, self-injury, dissociation, Borderline Personality Disorder, couples’ therapy, guided imagery and more.
-I am very passionate about what I do and see my professional development as a life-long process and look forward to the ongoing enrichment of my practice.
+I am very passionate about what I do and see my professional development as a life-long process.
+I relish the opportunity to enrich the practice of other dedicated psychotherapists.

 Sarah Netzky, M.A., LPC